Top 30 Most Ironic Songs of All Time – Youtube Lyrics – Ranked 2023

 “What Does The Fox Say” by Ylvis is an ironic song that parodies the idea of anthropomorphizing animals and attributing them to typical human characteristics and behaviors.

-Moreover, it highlights how humans can project their own desires and assumptions onto non-human creatures.
+Moreover, it highlights how humans can project their desires and assumptions onto non-human creatures.

 3. “Ironic” by Alanis Morissette